tmetsch/python-dtrace/README.md

 The codes in the examples folder should give an overview of how to use Python as a DTrace consumer.

-Bot the DTraceConsumer and the DTraceConsumerThread can be initialized with self written chew, chewrec, buffered out and walk functions.
+Both the DTraceConsumer and the DTraceConsumerThread can be initialized with self written chew, chewrec, buffered out and walk functions.
 See the examples on how to do this - and see the simple implementations of those functions in the consumers module.

+Note that the aggregate walk functions are kinda of limited and in a hacked together state.

 (c) 2011 Thijs Metsch